 Now let’s clear the air real quick: the Iver Johnson Safety Automatic neither has a manual safety, nor is it automatic.
 It’s a revolver.
 Its a double-action top break revolver similar in layout to the Smith and Wesson hinge frames of the 1860s era.
 What made the Iver different from the Smiths was in the fact that it had an internal transfer bar safety.
 This safety consisted of a bar that rested between the hammer and the rear of the cartridge in the cylinder/chamber.
-The bar prevented the gun from discharging if dropped and only fell away when the trigger was depressed all the way.
+The bar prevented the gun from discharging if dropped and moved into place to fire only when the trigger was depressed all the way.

 Designed by fellow Scandinavian immigrant Andrew Fyrberg while at Iver Johnson and patented in 1896 under #566,393, this ‘Hammer the Hammer’ action was positively revolutionary for handguns.
 Up until

 then you risked an accidental discharge from a dropped revolver if the gun was carried with a hammer down on a loaded cylinder, which as you may imagine, was a real concern at the time.